Personal Care - Local information

 If you are feeling lonely and it is affecting your life, the Scottish Association for Mental Health offers online advice and information for those experiencing mild to moderate mental health problems.

-Well-informed provides a relaxed and informal resource for people who are enquiring about mental health and/or well-being issues at a local level.
-The resource is for anyone living/working in the North Lanarkshire area and can be accessed via the freephone information line, face-to-face, e-mail, post, and at outreach stands in libraries, health centres and hospitals across North Lanarkshire.
+Well-informed provides a relaxed and informal resource for people who are enquiring about mental health and well-being issues at a local level.
+The resource is for anyone living/working in North Lanarkshire and can be accessed via the freephone information line, face-to-face, email, post, and at outreach stands in health centres, hospitals and libraries in the area.
+The service enables people to make informed choices in their treatment and care by guiding them to resources that may be relevant to their enquiry as well as the factors influencing positive mental health and well-being.
+This is a drop-in service.

 The 'You are my sunshine' charity based in North Lanarkshire helps raise awareness of mental health through education and providing support to those experiencing or affected by mental ill health and suicide.